davekirby/EFFProject/report/PROJ_KirbyD.md

 ![Example TensorBoard display of scalar values](images/tensorboard_1.png) *Figure 4: example TensorBoard display of scalar values*

-Figures 5 shows an examples of TensorBoard displaying histograms of how the fitness and sizes of the entire population changes over the 20 epochs.
+Figures 5 shows an examples of TensorBoard displaying histograms of how the fitness and sizes of the entire population changes over the 20 iterations.

 ![Example TensorBoard display of histograms of population fitness and sizes](images/tensorboard_2.png) *Figure 5: example TensorBoard display of histograms of population fitness and sizes*